delovoyhomie/grants-and-bounties/grants/GRANT_PROGRAM_GUIDELINES.md

 - You can clearly present how your project stands out among competitors or implements technology that doesn't exist in the ecosystem yet.

 ## Areas of interests
+An overview of existing TON projects can be found in [TON Ecosystem map](https://github.com/ton-society/ecosytem-map)

 ### Infrastructure [WIP]